liveview-native/live_view_native/guides/introduction/deployment.md

 }
 ```

-The SwiftUI `LiveView` automatically determines which URL to communicate with, depending on the build environment.
+The SwiftUI `LiveView` automatically determines which URL to communicate with, depending on the build configuration.
+For debug builds it uses the development URL and for release builds it uses the production URL.

 This configuration automatically selects which URL the SwiftUI `LiveView` will communicate with, either the local development server or the production server.